 The Assigning Procedure

 - Assignments are published sometime on Sunday, usually around noon.
-You will immediately receive an email and possibly a text if you use the Arbiter CONNECTED service letting you know you have new game assignments.
+You will immediately be sent an email letting you know you have new game assignments.
 These assignments will be for the upcoming Saturday and the week following.
-We have weeknight and ocassional Sunday games so make sure your calendar correctly reflects your weeknight and Sunday availability.
+We have weeknight and occasional Sunday games so make sure your calendar correctly reflects your weeknight and Sunday availability.

 - If there is a problem with an assignment, you need to let me know no later than Monday.
 That gives me a chance to find someone else to replace you.
 Referees who wait until Wednesday or Thursday will find their assignments diminished or eliminated.

 - The assigning procedure continues throughout the week and I publish a list of games that still need referees every day.
 Please email me if you can fill one of these open positions.
 I usually fill them on a first to respond basis.
 My goal is to have 100% coverage every week.
-You can find the most up-to-date list on your Arbiter home page or at https://idahoassignor.org/available-assignments/ .
+You can find the most up-to-date list at https://idahoassignor.org/available-assignments/ .
 The list is date stamped so you can always tell when it was last updated.

 - I send an update email most days during the season.
 Things change throughout the season and leagues often ask me to communicate their requests and concerns, so please read these emails immediately.
 I can’t tell you how many times I have covered something important in the update email and still had problems because referees did not read it.

 - Game reports and misconduct reports are due in Arbiter within 48 hours for all leagues.
 This applies to center referees only.
 Assistant referees do not have reporting responsibilities.
-Failure to file a timely game report means you won’t be paid for the game.
+Failure to file a timely game report means you won’t be paid for the game due to league requirements.